prasannavl/LiquidState/README.md

 More:

 **FluidStateMachine** - A state machine which introduces a new method "MoveToState(state)" to move about freely into any state, but will use triggers first if provided.
 FluidFlow must be enabled, or its behaviour is similar to StateMachine.
+External states can also be optionally allowed on a FluidStateMachine

 ######Why LiquidState: